 Quick Summary of Paid Instantly Club

-Rating: 1 out of 5.
-It's yet another ad pack Ponzi scheme.
+Rating: 1 It's yet another ad pack Ponzi scheme.

 The Paid Instantly Club (PIC) is an advertising network where members purchase ad packs and also earn money through referrals.
 Those referrals end up making the older members a 200% return on investment, or ROI.
 Referrals eventually make their own 200% ROIs when they get their own referrals, and so on.